Do you have a mission in this life? Something you know you’re here to do?

 Step 2: Find Your Life Purpose

 Your values are one of the three key pieces that make up your life purpose.
-The other two are passion and skills.
-Ask yourself:
+The other two are passions and skills.

 - What am I passionate about?

-- What do I want to be remembered by?
+- What problem do I want to solve for people?

 Step 3: Write Down Your Mission Statement

-Now you have all the pieces of the puzzle, it’s time to put them together.
-Write down one sentence that captures:
+Now you have all the pieces of the puzzle, it’s time to put them together and create a mission statement, a sentence that gives direction to your life and drives every decision you make going forward.

 - Your mission: What do you want to accomplish in this life?